Aseelyaser/Aseelyaser/README.md

 ### <div align="center">🚀👩‍💻I'm Aseel, a full-stack web developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Jordan 👩‍💻🚀</div>

 - :telescope: I’m working as a full-stack developer and contributing to frontend and backend for building web applications.
-- :zap: In my free time, I looking for "error" reading about it,how dealing with it .
+- :zap: In my free time, I look for "errors" and read about them, and how to deal with them.
 - 🌱 I’m currently learning **React , redux**

 - 👯 I’m collaborate with **project5 [---]**